WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Article 7 – Duties of the Committees

-1. Attendance – shall be responsible for the membership sign-in procedure and maintain all attendance records from all scheduled meetings.
+A. Attendance – shall be responsible for the membership sign-in procedure and maintain all attendance records, including excused absences, from all scheduled meetings.

-4. Nomination – shall be responsible to recommend qualified candidates from the membership to serve as Officers and Trustees.
+D. Nomination – receive interest from members in joining the Board and recommend qualified candidates from the membership to serve as Officers and Trustees make recommendations to the membership

-7. Awards & Banquet – shall be responsible to make all arrangements for the annual banquet and to assist the Secretary-Treasurer in verifying that all awards are in order.
+G. Awards & Banquet – assist in the planning and presentation of the annual dinner and to assist the Secretary-Treasurer in verifying that all awards are in order

 The Ethics committee shall be responsible for all misconduct issues of an Association member.